Cyclotomic graphs and perfect codes

 \begin{remark} In general, $A_{m,n,a}$ defined in \eqref{eq:Amna} is not necessarily a principal ideal.
 However, it must be a principal ideal if $m$ is one of the following integers:

 This is because there are precisely 29 cyclotomic fields $\Q(\z_m)$ with $\Z[\z_m]$ a principal ideal domain and they are given by these integers $m$ \cite{MM}.
 Thus, by Theorem \ref{cor:cir-cyclo}, we know that for $p = 3, 5, 7, 11, 13, 17, 19$, $\Cay(\Z_n, \la [a] \ra)$ in Theorem \ref{thm:2p} is isomorphic to $G_{p}(\a)$ for some $0 \ne \a \in \Z[\z_p]$.
-It would be interesting to investigate when the converse of this statement is true (see \cite[Theorem 5(b)]{TZ3} in the case when $p = 3$). \delete { In general, if would be interesting to understand when a cyclotomic graph is isomorphic to a circulant. } \end{remark}
+It would be interesting to investigate when the converse of this statement is true (see \cite[Theorem 5(b)]{TZ3} in the case when $p = 3$). \end{remark}

 \begin{problem} Let $t \ge 1$ be an integer.
 For $p = 5, 7, 11, 13, 17, 19$, find necessary and sufficient conditions for $(\b)/(\a)$ to be a perfect $t$-code in $G_{p}(\a)$ (or $G^*_{p}(\a)$), where $0 \ne \a, \b \in \Z[\z_p]$ such that $\b$ divides $\a$. \end{problem}